nvidia-holoscan/meta-tegra-holoscan/README.md

 ##### Enabling AJA Video Devices

-To enable support for AJA Video I/O devices, the AJA NTV2 kernel module can be built into the image by adding the `kernel-module-ajantv2` component to `CORE_IMAGE_EXTRA_INSTALL` as described above:
+To enable support for AJA Video I/O devices, the AJA NTV2 kernel modules can be built into the image by adding the `ajantv2-driver` component to `CORE_IMAGE_EXTRA_INSTALL` as described above:

 ```
-CORE_IMAGE_EXTRA_INSTALL:append = " kernel-module-ajantv2"
+CORE_IMAGE_EXTRA_INSTALL:append = " ajantv2-driver"
 ```

 ##### Enabling Kata Container Support